gateio/gateapi-js/docs/FuturesApi.md

 var settle = "usdt"; // String | Settle currency
 var contract = "BTC_USDT"; // String | Futures contract
 var opts = {
-  'limit': 100, // Number | Maximum number of records returned in one list 'lastId': "12345", // String | Specify list staring point using the id of last record in previous list-query results  This parameter is deprecated.
+  'limit': 100, // Number | Maximum number of records to be returned in a single list 'lastId': "12345", // String | Specify the starting point for this list based on a previously retrieved id  This parameter is deprecated.
 Use `from` and `to` instead to limit time range
   'from': 1546905600, // Number | Specify starting time in Unix seconds.
 If not specified, `to` and `limit` will be used to limit response items.
 If items between `from` and `to` are more than `limit`, only `limit` number will be returned.
   'to': 1546935600 // Number | Specify end time in Unix seconds, default to current time };